adonath/nanogptx/README.md

 ```

 ⚠️ **Note**: the profiling requires `tensorflow` to be available in the same environment.
 This potentially leaves you with a different version of JAX,
-that is used for the profiling:
+that is used for the profiling.

+### Adding a new Config
+If you would like to add a new config, I would suggest to start from the `config/default.toml` file, which includes all available configuration options.
+Copy the file to a new name and edit as needed.
+As long as the file is in the `config/` folder it will be automatically discovered and validated.

 ### Adding a new Dataset
 If you would like to add a new dataset follow these steps:

 - Add a new entry to the `DatasetEnum` in `src/utils.py` with a short identifier of your dataset
-- Add the download urls in `src/download.py`, decompressing / unzip / untar should also happen at this step
+- Add the download urls in the registry in `src/download.py`, decompressing / unzip / untar should also happen at this step
-- Add a custom read function in `src/prepare.py` as needed.
+- Add a custom read function in `src/prepare.py` as needed and add it to the registry

-### Adding a new Model
-TODO:

-### Adding a new Config
-TODO:

 ## Acknowledgements